 36.3.12.9 EHT-STF

 The main purpose of the EHT-STF field is to improve automatic gain control estimation in a MIMO transmission.
 The EHT-STF field is positioned immediately after the EHT-SIG field for EHT MU PPDU.
 The EHT-STF field is positioned immediately after the U-SIG field for EHT TB PPDU.
 The duration of the EHT-STF field for EHT MU PPDU is TEHT-STF-NT (periodicity of 0.8 μs with 5 periods as given in Table 36-18 (Timing-related constants)) and the duration of the EHT-STF field for EHT TB PPDU is TEHT-STF-T (periodicity of 1.6 μs with 5 periods as given in Table 36-18 (Timing-related constants)).
-For the EHT-STF field, the M sequence is defined by Equation (27-22).

 …